Limpanfx/Scripts-Repository/README.md

 Most scripts are meant to be executed with modern Roblox executors that support `loadstring` and `game:HttpGet`.
 Scripts are specifically made for low UNC executors, but can be outdated.
 Read more about executors [here](https://github.com/Limpanfx/Scripts-Repository/blob/main/Executor.md).
 > Use everything at your own risk.
 I am not responsible for bans, data loss, or any issues caused by these scripts.
+Private servers are usually recommended.

 ---